willemmulder/Diont/readme.md

 -   100% javascript: no external dependencies
 -   100% complete: no node dependencies
+-   Typescript types
--   allows for transmitting extra, arbitrary service information
+-   Allows for transmitting extra, arbitrary service information
--   includes examples
+-   Includes examples
--   also available for Cordova/Phonegap as [Diont for Cordova](https://github.com/willemmulder/Diont-for-Cordova)
+-   Also available for Cordova/Phonegap as [Diont for Cordova](https://github.com/willemmulder/Diont-for-Cordova)

 ## Installation